cscsCSCScscs/pyodbc/Cursor.md

 1. scale
 1. nullable (True/False)

 This attribute will be None for operations that do not return rows or if one of the execute methods has not been called.
 The 'type code' value is the class type used to create the Python objects when reading rows.
-For example, a varchar column's type will be str.
+For example, a varchar column's type will be `str`.

-#### rowcount
+### rowcount
 The number of rows modified by the last SQL statement.

 This is -1 if no SQL has been executed or if the number of rows is unknown.
 Note that it is not uncommon for databases to report -1 immediately after a SQL select statement for performance reasons.
 (The exact number may not be known before the first records are returned to the application.)

-### Methods
+## Cursor Functions

-#### execute(sql, *parameters)
+### execute(sql, *parameters)
 Prepares and executes a SQL statement, returning the Cursor object itself.
 The optional parameters may be passed as a sequence, as specified by the DB API, or as individual values.
 ```python
 # standard